 Vitamin B12 - Cobalamin

 Cobalamin along with folate and pyridoxine help to break down homocysteine.
-Dysfunctions in the methionine pathway and the increase in homocysteine is directly related to preeclampsia.
-There is quite the hoopla around the MTHFR gene and mutations that limit the cells ability to methylate folate....but there are so many more genes in the process of breaking down homocysteine.
+Dysfunctions in the methionine pathway and the increase in homocysteine is related to preeclampsia.
+There is quite a commotion around the MTHFR gene and mutations that limit the cells' ability to methylate folate.... but there are so many more genes in the process of breaking down homocysteine.
 Some of these genes produce enzymes that need cobalamin to function.

 The role of Vitamin D in hypertension is still not fully understood, but we know there is a connection between low Vitamin D preeclampsia.